eijnewe/match-match/README.md

 Labels, forms and input have been clearly labelled.

 ## Game Functionality
-Before a new game, the user gets to choose difficulty: this reflects the number of categories on the game board, as well as the number of articles belonging to each category.
-For example, a choice of 5 categories will generate a total of 25 articles on the board.
-The maxiumum amount of 30 categories will generate 900 articles.
+Before a new game, the user gets to choose difficulty: this reflects the number of categories on the game board.
+All categories will have as many matching articles as there are categories: a choice of 5 categories will generate a total of 25 articles on the board.
+The maximum amount of 30 categories will generate 900 articles.
 The user will also have the option to choose a custom amount of categories.
 At the start of a new game, the game board will show all the article cards.

 ### Category Cards